How to Tell If You’re Using Too Much Laundry Detergent

 Oversudsing cushions the load as it tumbles, which just reduces mechanical action and lowers cleaning performance.
 “Using a smaller amount of a standard non-HE detergent to try to limit foaming is actually not a good fix for this,” she says.
 “It also reduces the necessary ingredients needed for cleaning, which may not be evident after one cycle but becomes more apparent over time.”

-How Much Detergent Should You Use?
+How Much Laundry Detergent To Use

 So how do you know how much detergent to add?
 Check the instructions on the detergent bottle or box, which typically tells you the minimum amount for an average-sized load with average soil washed in water with lower water hardness levels.